WhiteflagProtocol/whiteflag-api/docs/md/static.md

 provides the static content on the `/` root endpoint, e.g. `http://localhost:5746/`.

-In addition, protocol specific static content, such as json schemas, are in `lib/protocol/static`.
+In addition, protocol specific static content, such as json schemas, are in `static/protocol/`.
 The server provides the static protocol data on the `/protocol` endpoint, e.g. `http://localhost:5746/protocol/`.

-Other static data in `static` subdirectories may also exists, but this data is not provided by the server to clients.
+Other static data in `static/` subdirectories may also exists, but this data is not provided by the server to clients.
 For example, there is also a `test/static/` directory, which contains static data for testing, such as the JSON core schema meta-schema to validate the Whiteflag JSON schemas, which is